simonxiang1/dwm/README.md

   - Alt-Enter for a new terminal
   - Alt-Shift-Enter to toggle a window in the master area
   - Alt-Tab to view the next tab (workspace), Alt-Shift-Tab to view previous tag
-  - F1 to play/pause music (mpc)
+  - F1 to play/pause music (mpd)
   - F2/F3 to decrease/increase volume by 3%
   - F4/F5 to decrease/increase brightness by 2.5%
   - Alt-comma/Alt-period to skip to previous/next song
     - (Think of this as ncmpcpp binds: comma maps to <, period maps to >)
-  - Alt-Shift-comma/Alt-Shift-period to seek forward/backward 3 seconds in a song  - Print screen key (prt sc, XK_Print) to screenshot (saves to home directory)
+  - Alt-Shift-comma/Alt-Shift-period to seek forward/backward 3 seconds in a song
+  - Print screen key (prt sc, XK_Print) to screenshot (saves to home directory)
   - Control-Alt-Delete to quit dwm and log out
   - All other binds are dwm default (see man dwm)
 - Patches applied: